wp-plugins/easy-chitika-lite/readme.txt

 2. It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 3. Also in the works for the Pro version is a compatibility mode, which solves the issue of the ad insertion messing up your page appearances when using some  themes.

-The Pro version costs $4.75 and can be [purchased online](http://buy.thulasidas.com/easy-chitika/ "Pro version of the Easy Chitika plugin for $4.75") with instant download link.
+The Pro version costs $4.75 and can be [purchased online](http://buy.thulasidas.com/easy-chitika "Pro version of the Easy Chitika plugin for $4.75") with instant download link.

 == Upgrade Notice ==

-Automatic options migration upon plugin activation.
+Refactoring and documentation changes.

 == Screenshots ==